 Save the Sound v.
 Westchester County, et. al.

-Location: Port Chester, Village of Mamaroneck, White Plains, Rye Brook, Rye, Harrison, and Scarsdale, New York | Status: Settled
+Location: Town of Mamaroneck, Pelham, Larchmont, New Rochelle, Port Chester, Village of Mamaroneck, White Plains, Rye Brook, Rye, Harrison, and Scarsdale, New York and Westchester County | Status: Litigation

 Town Miles of Pipe Repaired or To Be Repaired Defects Repaired or To Be Repaired Status and Next Steps Environmental Mitigation Projects and Repair Schedules

-Town/Village of Harrison 64 9,600 Settlement entered by the court November 2022.$60,000 Environmental Benefit Payment to the Westchester Soil and Water Conservation District for projects to remediate water pollution and improve water quality in the Westchester County Long Island Sound watershed.
+Town/Village of Harrison 64 9,600 Settlement entered by the court November 2022. $60,000 Environmental Benefit Payment to the Westchester Soil and Water Conservation District for projects to remediate water pollution and improve water quality in the Westchester County Long Island Sound watershed.
 Repairs are ongoing and are expected to cost around $35 million and are scheduled to be completed by 2032 with annual and semi-annual milestones along the way.

 City of Rye 53.5 5,249 Amended Consent Order lodged with the court on June 20, 2023.
-Rye had fallen behind on repairs agreed to in the first Consent Order that was filed February 24, 2021.A total of $300,000 Environmental Benefit Payments in the two consent orders for use on projects to benefit water quality including bioretention basins to treat stormwater pollution entering Blind Brook.
+Rye had fallen behind on repairs agreed to in the first Consent Order that was filed February 24, 2021A total of $440,000 Environmental Benefit Payments in the two consent orders for use on projects to benefit water quality including bioretention basins to treat stormwater pollution entering Blind Brook.
 All work on the sewer system is required to be completed by December 2024.

 Village of Rye Brook 25 200 Consent Decree entered in January 2021.
-The village has completed repairs to its sewer system in a timely manner, though it has not yet demonstrated compliance with the County Sewer Act, and discussions are ongoing regarding next steps.Rye Brook has plans for further repairs in place, which we believe are likely to improve compliance with the County Sewer Act.
-Rye Brook’s next status report is expected in September 2023.
+The village has completed repairs to its sewer system in a timely manner, though it has not yet demonstrated compliance with the County Sewer Act, and discussions are ongoing regarding next steps. $47,000 in Environmental Benefit Payments for use on projects to benefit Long Island Sound and local waters.
+Rye Brook has plans for further repairs in place, which we believe are likely to improve compliance with the County Sewer Act.
+Rye Brook’s next status report is expected in September 2023

 Village of Scarsdale 82 755 On June 15, 2023, the parties lodged a Consent Decree with the court.
-Scarsdale is to complete all work by June 30 2023.$150,000 Environmental Benefit Payment for use on projects to benefit water quality in the Long Island Sound Sound watershed including a bioretention basin to treat stormwater pollution.
-Scarsdale must provide a report certifying completion of all work by July 31, 2023.
+Scarsdale is to complete all work by June 30 2023. $150,000 Environmental Benefit Payment for use on projects to benefit water quality in the Long Island Sound Sound watershed including a bioretention basin to treat stormwater pollution.
+Scarsdale must provide a report certifying completion of all work by July 31, 2023

 City of White Plains 26 200 The Court entered the Amended Consent Order as to the City of White Plains on May 3, 2021, requiring repairs to be completed by March 31, 2022 and flow limits in County Sewer Act by September 21, 2022.
 On December 27, 2022, we raised certain compliance concerns and requested additional information.
 On February 15, 2023, White Plains delivered a supplemental report and agreed to perform an additional 11-week round of flow monitoring this Spring.
-The results are expected in mid-to-late July, and the parties have agreed to review, then meet and confer in August.$9,000 Environmental Benefit Payment to Bronx River Alliance to stabilize and provide a canopy to address erosion on the east bank of Muskrat Cove.
-We are scheduled to confer about remaining compliance issues in August 2023.
+The results are expected in mid-to-late July, and the parties have agreed to review, then meet and confer in August. $9,000 Environmental Benefit Payment to Bronx River Alliance to stabilize and provide a canopy to address erosion on the east bank of Muskrat Cove.
+We are scheduled to confer about remaining compliance issues in August 2023

-Total 472.5 39,004
+Total 518 39,004 $1.2 million

 Latest step: Settled with all municipalities other than New Rochelle, Town of Mamaroneck, Village of Larchmont and Pelham Manor.